paudley/py_qa/SELECTION.md

   whether they would have run.
 * Internal pyqa linters: evaluated using the same rules (pyqa detection or `--pyqa-rules`) so the diagnostics reflect the real plan.

+### 10. `./lint --check-license-header`

+* External tools: all catalog tools eligible for the workspace continue to run.
+* Internal linters: license-header joins whichever phase‑8 tools sensitivity already enabled.
+This opt-in works even when sensitivity is below `strict`.
+* Internal pyqa linters: unchanged unless other flags (e.g. `--pyqa-rules`) are present.

+### 11. `./lint --check-schema-sync` outside the pyqa repository

+* External tools: unchanged (driven by workspace files).
+* Internal linters: run according to sensitivity; schema-sync stays disabled because it is pyqa-scoped.
+* Internal pyqa linters: `check-schema-sync` forces `pyqa-schema-sync` into the selection even though the workspace is not pyqa.
+Other phase‑9 tools remain disabled unless explicitly requested.

 ## Future work